 Singapore hopes India ban on Sea's game can be resolved quickly

-SINGAPORE, March 2 (Reuters) - Singapore's ministry of trade and industry (MTI) said on Wednesday it hoped the issue of India's ban of popular gaming app "Free Fire", owned by technology group Sea Ltd SE.N, could be resolved expeditiously.
+SINGAPORE, March 2 (Reuters) - Singapore's ministry of trade and industry said on Wednesday it hoped India's ban on popular gaming app 'Free Fire', owned by technology group Sea Ltd SE.N, could be resolved quickly.

+Reuters reported last week that Singapore had raised concerns with India after it blocked 'Free Fire' as part of a crackdown on 54 apps it believed were sending user data to servers in China.

+The app is owned by Sea, a technology company founded and headquartered in Singapore, the trade ministry said.

 ((aradhana.aravindan@thomsonreuters.com;))